rciam/simplesamlphp-module-themevanilla/README.md

 ### Direct download

-You can download the theme with its compiled files from the [release page](https://github.com/rciam/simplesamlphp-module-themevanilla/releases).
+You can download `themevanilla.zip` from the [release page](https://github.com/rciam/simplesamlphp-module-themevanilla/releases).
 Download the zip file of the preferred release and extract its contents in the `modules` directory of your SimpleSAMLphp installation.